namvnngu/namvnngu.github.io/drafts/writing-how-do-i-save-terminal-commands.md

   - `git reset --<mode> HEAD~<n>` is a command with two placeholders, `<mode>` and `<n>`.

-Then, let's add one command entry to the `cmd-find` file:
+Then, let's add one command entry to the `cmd-find.txt` file:

-cmd-find
+cmd-find.txt
 ```
 find and delete empty directories: find <target-path> -type d -empty -delete
 ```